A Shadow of Triality?

 However, the result is stated differently there.
 Paraphrasing somewhat, Lamont’s theorem says that any that is not a real multiple of defines an inner automorphism if and only if obeys

-This equation is equivalent to , which for on the unit sphere in is equivalent to lying at either a angle or a angle from the octonion .
+This equation is equivalent to , which is equivalent to lying at either a angle or a angle from the octonion .

 However, if you look at Lamont’s proof, you’ll see the equation plays no direct role!
 Instead, he really uses the assumption that is a real multiple of , which is implied by this equation (as easily shown using what we’ve just seen).